Jathin-24/Traffic_Accident_Severity_Prediction_System/README.md

 * Feature Engineering
 * Sampling of data
 * Train XG Boost model
-* Save and download the XG Boost model
+* Saves and downloads the XG Boost model to the local system

 ---

-## Step 11: Move the Exported Model to the Project Repository
+## Step 11: Move the Downloaded Model to the cloned Project Repository in VS Code

 After downloading the trained model file (e.g., `random_forest_model.pkl`) from Google Colab: